4.7. Image Classes¶

 img = ot.GrayscaleImage(img_data, s=[0.1, 0.08])

-While a random, spatially offset RGBImage
+A random, spatially offset RGBImage is created with:

 import numpy as np